isaini1012/BIOE23-Final-Project/README.md

 1. Phys_230_Final_Presentation_IshaSaini_and_CesarSotero.pdf which holds our presentation, along with a few slides at the end that showcase the new results.

-2. BioE_230_HW4_ProjectPlanSubmission.pdf which is my HW 4 submission without any modifications.
+2. BioE_230_HW4_ProjectPlanSubmission.pdf which is my revised HW 4 submission that include the feedback given by Dr. Kinjal Dasbiswas.